be2rlab/OpenSemanticMapping/concept-graphs/README.md

 conda activate conceptgraph

 # Install the required libraries
-pip install tyro open_clip_torch wandb h5py openai hydra-core
+pip install tyro open_clip_torch wandb h5py openai hydra-core distinctipy

+# for yolo
+pip install ultralytics

 # Install the Faiss library (CPU version should be fine)
 conda install -c pytorch faiss-cpu=1.7.4 mkl=2021 blas=1.0=mkl

 ##### Install Pytorch according to your own setup #####
 # For example, if you have a GPU with CUDA 11.8 (We tested it Pytorch 2.0.1)
-conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.8 -c pytorch -c nvidia

 # Install Pytorch3D (https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md)
 # conda install pytorch3d -c pytorch3d # This detects a conflict.
 You can use the command below, maybe with a different version